 12:00pm – Left the house after doing enough research for the hike.

 12.25pm – I get a parking spot and start on the hike, feeling a little self-conscious.
-Then, I decided to not give a fuck and doing the 4kms up and down the summit.
+Then, I decided to not give a fuck and do the 4kms up and down the summit.
 I also almost sprain my ankle twice.
 Yikes.

 1.30pm – Somehow managed to step on dog poo right before entering my car.
 Fortunately, my car mats are unscathed but my shoes are disgusting so I change into sliders.